Collaborative Learning Opportunities

-The Opioid Data Dashboards Flash Track, which runs from June 2018-September 2018, is geared towards states interested in participating in a four month mini-course with the end goal of producing a data dashboard, a plan for a dashboard, a prototype, or a mock-up for a section of a dashboard on SUD/opioids in their Medicaid program.
-IAP will support states in their efforts to develop a dashboard, but is not able to develop dashboards on behalf of states.
-The Opioid Data Dashboards Flash Track is will address questions around how to construct and use a data dashboard; provide ongoing technical support and facilitated state-to-state discussions to share progress/challenges; and share examples of data dashboards produced by other states.
+The Opioid Data Dashboards Flash Track, which ran from June 2018-October 2018, is geared towards states interested in participating in a mini-course with the end goal of producing a data dashboard, a plan for a dashboard, a prototype, or a mock-up for a section of a dashboard on SUD/opioids in their Medicaid program.
+Medicaid IAP supported states in their efforts to develop a dashboard, but is not able to develop dashboards on behalf of states.
+The Opioid Data Dashboards Flash Track addressed questions around how to construct and use a data dashboard; provided ongoing technical support and facilitated state-to-state discussions to share progress/challenges; and shared examples of data dashboards produced by other states.

 High Intensity Learning Collaborative

 The High Intensity Learning Collaborative (HILC) was a year-long program support initiative that began in January 2015 and was designed to support a small number of states in developing the necessary policy and infrastructure changes to improve the care and outcomes for individuals with SUDs.
 The HILC states are Kentucky, Louisiana, Michigan, Pennsylvania, Texas, and Washington.
 Following the yearlong collaborative, HILC states are provided ongoing one-on-one support to continue their work.